 My Vision for the Future of Photography for Unsplash

-I've explained or brought up a number of ways for Unsplash to make money and then share the revenue with contributors.
-A decent example is over at Vid.me.
-Vid.me is still relatively young and they're in the midst of integrating monetization options.
-They aren't trying to promote viewers to connect with video creators to make videos for them.
-Vid.me's building in [into their platform] reasons for creators to continue to upload video.
-Looking at Unsplash, many contributors may not want to do photo shoots for people or companies.
+I’ve explained or brought up a number of ways for Unsplash to make money and then share the revenue with contributors.
+A decent example is over at Vid.me (sadly Vidme is no longer with us. and maybe we could look into that and see if there is anything to relate to Unsplash Monetization efforts).
+Vid.me is still relatively young and they’re in the midst of integrating monetization options.
+They aren’t trying to promote viewers to connect with video creators to make videos for them.
+Vid.me’s building in [into their platform] reasons for creators to continue to upload a video.
+Looking at Unsplash, many contributors may not want to do photoshoots for people or companies.
 I think it would be valuable to earn a passive income for contributors to put back into their enjoyment of photography or travel.
-I'm referring to shooting more of what they specifically want to shoot and share.
+I’m referring to shooting more of what they specifically want to shoot and share.

 Imagine not only a disruption in the distribution of photography but also disruption in the potential for photographers (everyone is a photographer) to earn without the gatekeepers at stock photo sites pixel-peeping your images, selling photo licensing at all, and without relying on getting photography work from a “hire me” feature.
 My desire would be to have complete freedom of my time to avidly explore and travel so that I could photograph more architecture and other ideas I have.
 From there, I’d continue adding photos upon my Unsplash profile for others to discover and use freely.
 This would be a dream to escape frigid Canadian winters while still photographing what makes me feel alive.
 This would be about a potential for creators to only work on the projects they are most passionate to work on or choose not to work for hire at all.